Mostafaa-Elkhouly/Google-Cloud-ITI-Project/README.md

 ## Author

-[Mostafa Elkhouly]
+Mostafa Elkhouly

-For any questions or assistance, please contact [mostafa.elkhouly97@gmail.com].
+For any questions or assistance, please contact mostafa.elkhouly97@gmail.com.